gavrix/SwiftyStoryboard/README.md

 A set of runtime hacks and extensions to make cocoa storyboards more accessible from swift environment.
 Inspired by Natasha The Robot's [blogpost](https://www.natashatherobot.com/protocol-oriented-segue-identifiers-swift/) on protocol oriented segue identifiers.

+## License

+`SwiftyStoryboard` is distributed under MIT license.
+See LICENSE for more info.